 Links to Additional Information

-For more information on how to protect your IPR in Europe, see our information on EU-Wide IPR Protection.
+For more information on how to protect your IPR in Europe, please click here

 For information about the U.S. Commerce Department's Strategy Targeting Organized Piracy (STOP!) program, please visit: www.stopfakes.gov.
 Information on registering your rights is also provided via a telephone hotline (1-866-999-HALT).
 The website also provides so-called "IPR-Toolkits" on selected markets here.